 How to Store Refrigerator Jam

-Freezer - store in a freezer-friendly container for up to 3 months.
+- In the Freezer in a freezer safe container for up to 6 months.

 Rate this recipe!